opportus/object-mapper/README.md

 later.

-Whole applications can get efficiently architectured around this solution becoming their flexible backbone.
+Whole applications can get efficiently architectured around this solution as a flexible backbone...
 The more the application architecture is elaborated, the more it has
 [layer data representations](https://guides.library.ucla.edu/c.php?g=180580&p=1191498)
 to map, the more this solution brings benefits, the more you can elaborate further this application architecture.
-Later, when you'll be ready, I concretely demonstrate all that in [Check Point section](#check-point).
+Later, when you'll be ready, I concretely demonstrate that in [Check Point section](#check-point).

 Follow the guide...